devflowinc/trieve-rust-client/docs/AuthApi.md

 > logout()
 Logout

-Logout  Invalidate your current auth credential stored typically stored in a cookie.
+Invalidate your current auth credential stored typically stored in a cookie.
 This does not invalidate your API key.

 ### Parameters